-What makes a book a bestseller?
 What needs to happen before the word “bestseller” can be put on a book cover?
-My coworkers and I get asked this sort of question a lot, often by writers, but also by publishers.
+Because BookNet Canada is the source for national and regional bestseller lists in Canada, my coworkers and I get asked this sort of question a lot, often by writers, but also by publishers.
 So I thought I’d address the issue here on the blog.

 Here are the 6 questions we hear the most:

 #1 - How many copies do I have to sell before I can call my book a bestseller?

 Contrary to what some people believe, a book doesn’t become a bestseller by reaching a certain sales threshold.
 Bestseller status isn’t based on cumulative or lifetime sales, and there is no set amount a book has to sell to make it a bestseller.
 It’s more of a competition or race: whoever sells the most copies in a particular time period (usually a week), wins.

 Depending on the week, it takes a different amount of sales to make it to the top.
 There are busy weeks and not-so-busy weeks — what can get you to the top in July, for example, may not be enough to rank you in the top 100 around Christmas, when sales are typically much higher.

 We can’t reveal sales numbers, but to give you a very rough idea: when a book is in the “Top 10,” it’s usually sold several thousand copies across Canada in one week.
 Sales numbers of category bestsellers (lists restricted to a specific genre, like cooking or mystery) can be lower, though.

 #2 - So as long as I know I’ve sold more books than other titles I can call my book a bestseller?